AUXSPACEeV/aurora/README.md

 with a few tweaks.
 All changes made in comparison to the zephyr example application are traceable through the well-documented git history of this project.
+The original README.md from the upstream repository has been moved to [doc/README.md](./doc/README.md) for the sole purpose of having an easier and more specific entrypoint for newcomers and first semester students with this Auxspace-specific document.

+As the title of this repository suggests, the application is using zephyr as an RTOS.
 The Zephyr Kernel acts **application-centric**, which means that the application implements the main entrypoint and includes the Zephyr Kernel.
-Zephyr supports memory protection (`MP`), simultaneous multi-processing (`SMP`) and many more useful features.
+Zephyr supports memory protection, simultaneous multi-processing (`SMP`) and many more useful features.
 Integrating custom boards is kept straighforward with device-tree and Kconfig hardware configuration, similar